Judit3/shoes/README.md

 The spread sheet was taken from [Kaggle](https://www.kaggle.com/datasets/justinpakzad/net-a-portermr-porter-fashion-dataset?select=mr-porter.csv/) website.

-This data set was imported to Google sheets and modified to fulfill the needs of the project.
+This data set was imported to Google sheets and modified to fulfil the needs of the project.
 Here it can be found the link to the used [Google sheet shoes](https://docs.google.com/spreadsheets/d/1U53KSj0bVGPkZ_-dJj4_UMKLcY-6U65M0p_dOBjbdAo/edit#gid=58565426)

 ## Features